-Current projects + Primary care data + Does my project require ethical approval? + Financial support to help students present at conferences + About recent SSC projects
+Does my project require ethical approval? + Financial support to help students present at conferences + About SSC projects

 The Primary Care Unit carries out research and education at the highest international standards of excellence.
 Our research is very diverse and we aim to identify and target the behaviours that lead to chronic disease; improve early detection of disease; improve the quality of health services and deliver first class teaching to medical students, clinicians, researchers and educators.
-We are based next to Addenbrookes Hospital at the Institute of Public Health.
+We are located next to Addenbrookes Hospital just off Robinson Way.
+See directions here

 Doing your SSC in the Primary Care Unit, or in a General Practice, opens up a wide range of challenging opportunities and a wealth of experience for you.
 Possibilities range from research to underpin early diagnosis of cancer in primary care to tackling health inequalities through pro-active work with traveller communities.
 You will be working with some of our most dynamic GP teachers and primary care researchers, possibly leading to a first author publication”.

-– Dr Kinnary Martin, Associate Director of GPEG
+– Dr Kinnary Martin, Assistant Director of GPEG

 If you are supervised by one of our researchers in the Primary Care Unit, you will be guided through the process of ethical approval, should this be necessary.
 If your project is supervised by a GP in practice, you are almost certainly undertaking an audit or service evaluation and in most cases, these projects do not require ethical approval.
 For outline guidance, check this decision tool: http://www.hra-decisiontools.org.uk/research/ (you can save the printout) and for more information see this leaflet: http://www.hra-decisiontools.org.uk/research/docs/DefiningResearchTable_Oct2017-1.pdf